What Are Nitrile Gloves Used For? A Clinical Guide

 While nitrile gloves offer excellent resistance to many chemicals found in a dental practice, it's a myth that they are a universal shield.
 No single glove material can protect against every chemical indefinitely.
 The effectiveness of a glove depends on the specific chemical, its concentration, and the duration of exposure.
 For instance, certain disinfectants or bonding agents may degrade nitrile over time.
 It's crucial to consult the manufacturer's chemical resistance chart for your gloves to ensure you have the right protection when handling everything from surface cleaners to materials used in sterilization.
 This simple step ensures your hands remain protected throughout every procedure.

-Myth: All Nitrile Gloves Are ESD-Safe
+Myth: All Nitrile is ESD-Safe

 Another common point of confusion is whether all nitrile gloves are safe to use around sensitive electronics.
 The short answer is no. Standard nitrile gloves are insulators, which means they can actually build up a static charge.
 This electrostatic discharge (ESD) can damage delicate electronic components in your dental equipment, like digital sensors or circuit boards.
 While this is more of a concern in electronics manufacturing, it's good to be aware of.
 Specialized ESD-safe nitrile gloves are available for environments where protecting sensitive equipment from static is a priority, but for most clinical applications, standard medical-grade nitrile gloves are the appropriate choice.